CharlesGaydon/Mapping-Travel-Times-in-Europe/README.md

 ### What does it contains ?

 This repository is organised as follow :
-- src : the code used to gather data on train journey durations ;
+- src: the code used to gather data on train journey durations ;
-- Designs : the different sketches that paved our thinking, a process book to legend them, and an article formalizing what we want to do and who inspired us ;
+- Designs: the different sketches that paved our thinking, a process book to legend them, and an article formalizing what we want to do and who inspired us ;
+- data: a list of cities and their temoral ditance matrix, as well as maybe obsolete files.